Leadership & Staff

 MS-RSM Program Coordinator

 Nimra Chohan joined CRS in December 2021.
 She oversees and supports all administrative tasks and operations of the Master of Science in Reproductive Science and Medicine (MS-RSM) program including communications, student and faculty support, recruitment, and academic and curricular management.
-Chohan comes to CRS from the OB/GYN education department at the Feinberg School of Medicine, where she supported third-year medical students, as well as Northwestern's OB/GYN residents.
+Chohan comes to CRS from the OB/GYN Education Department at the Feinberg School of Medicine, where she supported third-year medical students, as well as Northwestern's OB/GYN residents.
 Prior to joining Feinberg, she worked in public relations at Penguin Random House in New York.
-She is currently an MFA in Creative Writing candidate at Northwestern University.
+She received her MFA in Prose & Poetry from Northwestern University’s School of Professional Studies.

 Rebecca Willingham